12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 -

-Step 4A: Determine Whether an Applicable Child Meets Special Needs Criteria
+Step 4: Determine Whether the Child Meets Special Needs Criteria

-If the applicable child meets the criteria for special needs, the child is eligible for adoption assistance.
+If the child meets the criteria for special needs, the child is eligible for adoption assistance.

 To be considered a child with special needs, the child will meet the following special needs criteria: